May 2023 update regarding potential COLA rate decrease for 2024.

 An advocacy group called the Senior Citizens League predicts that the increase could be around 3.1% for 2024, but they are worried that it might not be enough to help seniors who are struggling with rising costs.

 The group says that the way the increase is calculated doesn’t accurately reflect the things that seniors spend their money on, like prescription drugs, food, housing, and dental services.

 The official increase for 2024 will be announced in October.

-Starting in January, veterans will see a 5.9% increase in their monthly VA benefits.
-This is the biggest jump in benefits veterans have seen in a long time.
+Starting in January, Veterans will see a 8.7% increase in their monthly VA benefits.
+This is a whopping 2.8% difference from 2022.